-- 11.13 Applicants should note that this authority is entitled to decide that it is appropriate to grant a licence subject to conditions, but it is not obliged to grant such a licence. - 11.14 Location This licensing authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives are relevant to its decision-making.
-As per the Gambling Commission's Guidance to Licensing Authorities, this authority will pay particular attention to the protection of children and vulnerable persons from being harmed exploited by gambling, as well as issues of crime and disorder.
-Should any specific policy be decided upon as regards areas where gambling premises should not be located, this statement will be updated.
-It should be noted that any such policy does not preclude any application being made and each application will be decided on its merits.
+- 11.13 Applicants should note that this authority is entitled to decide that it is appropriate to grant a licence subject to conditions, but it is not obliged to grant such a licence. - 11.14 Location This licensing authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives are

 11.15 Duplication with other regulatory regimes - This licensing authority will seek to avoid any duplication with other statutory/regulatory systems where possible, including planning.
-This authority will not consider whether a licence application is likely to be awarded planning permission building regulations approval, in its consideration of it.
-It will though, listen consider carefully, and concerns about conditions which are not able to be met by licensees due to planning restrictions, should such a situation arise.
+This authority will not consider whether a licence application is likely to be awarded planning permission or building regulations approval, in its consideration of it.
+It will though, listen to, and consider carefully, any concerns about conditions which are not able to be met by licensees due to planning restrictions, should such a situation arise.